itbj/sbx_acik8s/quickstart.md

     </details>

 1. Kubernetes is now installed, but as displayed in the output, the nodes are "NotReady".
 This is because Kubernetes does NOT include a networking configuration by default.
 Next we can install the ACI CNI Plug-in.
 1. You install a CNI plug-in by applying the Kubernetes "manifest" (application definition) for the plugin.
 The ACI CNI manifest is created by `acc-provision` when it prepares the ACI fabric.
 As mentioned previously, that step was done for you because it requires Admin rights to the fabric.
-The generated manifest file (as well as the configuraiton file for `acc-provision`) are located in the your pods folder within [`kube_setup/aci_setup/`](kube_setup/aci_setup/).
+The generated manifest file (as well as the configuration file for `acc-provision`) are located in the your pods folder within [`kube_setup/aci_setup/`](kube_setup/aci_setup/).
 1. On the devbox, navigate to your pods folder under aci_setup.
 The file `aci-containers.yaml` is the manifest file you'll deploy.

     ```bash